-A student, who, for reasons beyond the student's control, is unable to complete course requirements during the instructional period, may make a request or submit a petition (depending on the department’s process and/or policy) to the instructor for a grade of Incomplete (“I”).
+A student, who, for reasons beyond the student's control, is unable to complete course requirements during the instructional period, may make a request to the instructor for a grade of Incomplete (“I”).
 The student must be passing the course and must have completed a majority of the course.
 Non-attendance, poor performance, or intentions to repeat the course do not justify issuance of an “I” grade.
 Instructors cannot assign an “I” grade unless the terms to resolve the Incomplete are finalized and an Incomplete Contract is completed before the course ends.

-If the instructor approves the request or petition to give an Incomplete grade, the student and the instructor must complete a written agreement using the Incomplete Contract, Undergraduate form, located on the Registrar’s Office website.
+If the instructor approves the request to give an Incomplete grade, the student and the instructor must complete a written agreement using the Incomplete Contract, Undergraduate form, located on the Registrar’s Office website under General forms.
 This form will specify course work to be completed by the student and due dates, in order for the Incomplete grade to be replaced with a grade for the completed course.
 The form must include the course requirements to be completed and the due dates.
 Due dates may not extend further than 12 months from the end of the term in which the student was enrolled in the course.

 The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course.
 Both the instructor and student should retain copies of the approved agreement.
 Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change to the Registrar's Office.